ricniew/ITM-TLS1.n-implementation/README.md

 **If all your TEMS and Agents uses IP.PIPE you need:**

   1. First onfigure your TEMS to use IP.SPIPE and IP:PIPE (By default TLSV1.x and the specific ciphers are allowed to be used).
   2. Configure all your Agents to use IP.SPIPE with  TLSV1.2 and the specific ciphers only for the TEMS connenction
   3. Configure your TEPS to use IP.SPIPE with TLSV1.2 and the specific ciphers for the TEMS connenction (**Note**: See TEPS section for further config TEPS actions related to TLSv1.2 only usage)

 **If all your TEMS uses both IP:SPIPE and IP.PIPE and some Agents uses PIPE and others SPIPE you need:**

   1. Leave the TEMS configuration as it is.
   2. Configure all your Agents to use IP.SPIPE with TLSV1.2 and the specific ciphers only for the TEMS connenction
   3. Configure your TEPS to use IP.SPIPE with TLSV1.2 and the specific ciphers for the TEMS connenction (**Note**: See TEPS section for further config TEPS actions related to TLSv1.2 only usage)

-**As soon all ITM components are connecting to TEMS using IP.SPIPE IP.SPIPE with TLSV1.2 and the specific ciphers yoo can disable all other ciphers on all TEMS.**
+**THEN As soon all ITM components are connecting to TEMS using IP.SPIPE IP.SPIPE with TLSV1.2 and the specific ciphers yoo can disable all other ciphers on all TEMS.** (as described above)

 1. In the TEMS config file: